nargesghanei/online_shop/README.md

 ## Overview

 The **Shop Management System** is an object-oriented Python application designed to streamline and enhance shop operations.
-This project utilizes core OOP principles to create a robust system for managing various aspects of a retail business.
+This project utilizes core OOP principles to create a robust system for managing various aspects of a store.
 This is a simple project for my course in OOP Python.

 ## Features